alxp/Tesseract-OCR-Workflow/README.txt

 Prerequisites:

-To get tesseract and ImageMagick the easiest thing to do is use Homebrew (sort of like Macports but not big and scary)
+To get tesseract and ImageMagick the easiest thing to do is use Homebrew (sort of like Macports but more streamlined)

 Run these commands in a Terminal: